 Services are delivered by interdisciplinary teams.
 Care is person-centred to meet individual needs to enhance the wellbeing and safety of the individual and our community.

 Caring: placing consumers first, helping and support, providing holistic care, creating and maintain positive relations.

-Respect: Actively listening, being punctual, being courteous, valuing others.
+Respect: Actively listening, being punctual, being courteous and valuing others.

-Integrity: Maintaining confidentiality, being honest, setting a positive example.
+Integrity: Maintaining confidentiality, being honest and setting a positive example.

-Team Work: recognising others, adhering to decisions, acting collaboratively, supporting others, participating.
+Team Work: Recognising and supporting others, adhering to decisions, acting collaboratively and participating.

 - Acute inpatient (The Frankland Centre): A high secure forensic inpatient unit with 30 beds currently located on Graylands Campus.
 Referrals are state wide and come from the Courts (Hospital Orders) and the Prisons.

-- Forensic Non Acute Inpatient Service (Rehab Program): An 8 bedded open unit on Graylands site which provides medium to long term rehabilitative care for forensic patients.
+- Forensic Non Acute Inpatient Service (Rehab Program): An 8 bed open unit on the Graylands site which provides medium to long term rehabilitative care for forensic patients.

 - Community Forensic Mental Health Service (CFMHS): The CFMHS administration base is at Moore House, Graylands campus.
 It operates from Monday to Friday, 8.30am to 4.30pm.
 The CFMHS provides:

-- Assertive case management for individuals living in the Perth Metropolitan area who have severe and enduring mental illness who present a high risk of serious reoffending in the community.
+- Assertive case management for individuals living in the Perth Metropolitan area who have severe and enduring mental illness and present as high risk of serious reoffending in the community.